Explore climate equity related resources in the search area below.

 “Equity means that all people are justly and fairly included in society and that everyone is able to participate, prosper, and achieve their full potential.
 It recognizes that everyone enjoys different advantages and faces different challenges, and that everyone should be treated justly and fairly according to their circumstances.
 Equitable climate adaptation planning involves identifying persons who may be most vulnerable to climate change and ensuring that planning processes, distribution of resources, and efforts to address systemic wrongs are all conducted in an equitable manner.”

 Equitable approaches to adaptation build on a long legacy of environmental justice efforts in California.
 According to the OPR General Plan Guidelines, equity is a framework that encompasses a range of topics such as “access to jobs and economic opportunity, arts and culture, safety from violence, public administration, management of goods and services, access to education, and complete neighborhoods.
 Social equity is applied across the age range and various disciplines, and has many other nuances.”
-Environmental justice fits within this framework and is focused on “the fair treatment of all races, cultures, and incomes with respect to the development, adoption, implementation, and enforcement of environmental laws, regulations, and policies” as codified in California state law.
+Environmental justice fits within this framework and is focused on “the fair treatment and meaningful involvement of people of all races, cultures, incomes, and national origins with respect to the development, adoption, implementation, and enforcement of environmental laws, regulations, and policies” as codified in California state law.
 In 2016, after decades of grassroots organizing from social justice organizations and allies, the California Legislature and Governor passed SB 1000 (Leyva, 2016), which requires local governments to include an environmental justice element, or related goals, policies and objectives integrated in other general plan elements, that identifies vulnerable communities within their jurisdiction.

 Building on this concept but specific to climate change, climate justice is defined in the APG as “the concept that no group of people should disproportionately bear the burden of climate impacts or the costs of mitigation and adaptation”.
 (APG pg.
 155).
 Health equity is also closely related to environmental and climate justice.
 Health equity examines all factors, including pollution burden, that shape health disparities for different groups, that are systemic and avoidable and, therefore, considered unjust or unfair.
 Health equity means that everyone has a fair and just opportunity to be as healthy as possible.
 This requires removing obstacles to health such as poverty, discrimination, and their consequences, including powerlessness and lack of access to good jobs with fair pay, quality education and housing, safe environments, and health care.
 Learn more and find resources at the California Department of Public Health website.